ibrahimyzc/Numerical-Analysis-Projects/Mixed Finite Element Methods for Flow/README.md

 ## Conclusion

-This project implements the mixed finite element method using RT0 elements and estimates the convergence of the method in terms of the $L^2$ norm errors.
+This project implements the mixed finite element method using RT0 elements and estimates the convergence of the method.
 The computed pressure and velocity fields are analyzed for multiple test cases with varying permeability distributions, including a case with discontinuous permeability.